Blog post by Scott McLear, senior digital manager at RoS.

 That’s why at Registers of Scotland we have been undergoing digital transformation, moving us from a paper-based organisation to one that always does everything digitally as the first option.

 This transformation has led to the development of three new digital products and services.
-The last couple of weeks has seen the team here at RoS out and about talking to our users, testing and designing our new products.
+Our teams are regularly out and about talking to our users, testing and designing our new products.

-We recently attended the Scottish Paralegals Association (SPA) conference and the Scotland Women in Tech (SWiT) event hosted in our new offices in St Vincent Plaza, Glasgow.
+This year we’ve attended events like the Scottish Paralegals Association (SPA) conference and the Scotland Women in Tech (SWiT) event hosted in our new offices in St Vincent Plaza, Glasgow.
 Attending, and testing our products at events like this gives us the opportunity to discuss directly with the users of our systems, designing around their needs.

 Digital Discharge Service